opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/validator/adapters/opa.md

 }
 ```

-When the Policy Engine OPA receives it, it wraps it into an _input_ object as required from the OPA server,
+When the Validator OPA receives it, it wraps it into an _input_ object as required from the OPA server,
 obtaining the following object:
 ```json
 {